 Definition of RDBMS

-RDBMS stands for Relational Database Management System.
+RDBMS expands to Relational Database Management System.
 It follows the relational model in which the data is stored in multiple tables and tables are related to each other using keys.
 According to Dr. E. F. Codd (inventor of relational model) every database which has tables and constraints need to be a relational database.

-The relational model is the combination of three components structural, integrity and manipulative parts.
+There are basically three constituent parts involved in the relational model – structural, integrity and manipulative parts.
 The Structural part defines the database in the form of relations (tables).
 Integrity part maintains the integrity of relational model with the help of primary and foreign keys.
 The manipulative part uses relational calculus and relational algebra to manipulate a relational database.
 To understand the relational algebra and relational calculus refer to the previously written article – Difference Between Relational Algebra and Relational Calculus.

 Data normalization is used in RDBMS to avoid data redundancy in the tables.
 SQL (Structured Query Language) was introduced as a standard language to access RDBMS.
 The normalization technique helps the SQL query to access the data from the tables faster than DBMS.
 RDBMS is widely used database model where a complex and large amount of data can be easily stored and accessed.